okaditya84/AI-Motivational-Quotes/README.md

-# MERN AI Motivational Quotes
+# InspireVerse

-Welcome to the **MERN AI Motivational Quotes** application!
+Welcome to the **InspireVerse** application!
 This project is a full-stack motivation app designed to deliver daily motivational quotes while providing a highly professional, modern UI/UX.
 The application includes:

 - **Frontend:** A React-based app with a modern and responsive design inspired by platforms like Pinterest and Instagram.
 It includes features like dark/light mode, polished authentication screens, a dynamic dashboard with quote cards, and a professional profile page for liked and saved quotes.
 - **Backend:** An Express-based Node.js server that handles user registration, login, quote liking/saving, and delivers your motivational quote data.
 It utilizes SQLite for data storage and JSON Web Tokens (JWT) for authentication.